kbtang28/tang-etal_inprep/README.md

 | `cluster_analysis.jl` | Script to cluster results from independence tests.
 Saves results in `output/scenario_discovery/clustering/`. | `sbatch workflow/scenario_discovery/cluster_analysis.sh` |
 | `sd_analysis.jl` | Script to fit classification tree to predict cluster membership. | `julia workflow/scenario_discovery/sd_analysis.jl` |

+The TE analysis takes approximately 36 hours to run in an HPC environment; the cluster analysis takes approximately 9 hours to run in an HPC environment.

 ## Reproduce paper figures
 The scripts listed below reproduce the named figures.
 Output files correspond to the files in `figures/`.
+Some figure scripts do require ACORN model input and simulation results from the full scenario ensemble described in [Liu et al. (2023)](https://arxiv.org/abs/2307.15079).

 | Figure(s) | Script | Output File |
 | --- | --- | --- |